 What's included with a Family Dog adoption?

 Every adoption comes with a "match-making" appointment where we help you decide if the dog would be a good fit for you and your family.
 We include advice on training your new companion and tips to make their transition into your life as smooth as possible.

 Unlike many rescues, we are happy to work with first time pet owners, families with young children, and elderly and/or disabled individuals.
 We believe there is a great match for anyone who wants to care for and love a dog!

-Our dogs are temperament tested, have been seen by a vet, are up-to-date on vaccinations and are spayed/neutered and micro-chipped as part of the adoption process.
-We offer training and behavior advice for the lifetime of your pet and are always here if you have any questions or concerns.
+Our dogs are temperament tested, have been seen by a vet, are up-to-date on vaccinations and are spayed/neutered as part of the adoption process.
+We offer training and behavior guidance for the lifetime of your pet and are always here if you have any questions or concerns.

 If things change and you can no longer keep or care for your pet, we will always take them back into our program.
 We also include plenty of perks from dog walkers, trainers and groomers on our resources page!